anshcena/100DaysOfCode-Challenge/Day 2/Readme.md

 ```

-Do import all modules required by the assets in the SharedModule; for example, CommonModule and FormsModule.

-Why?
-SharedModule will contain components, directives and pipes that may need features from another common module; for example, ngFor in CommonModule.
+- **Shared Module** : It import all modules required by the assets in the SharedModule; for example, CommonModule and FormsModule and it does it so because SharedModule will contain components, directives and pipes that may need features from another common module; for example, ngFor in CommonModule.